 Acquiring new customers is expensive.
 It’s 4X cheaper to upsell current customers and 9X cheaper to retain current customers than it is to get new customers in the door.

-Now just imagine how much trouble you’ll be in if you acquire customers at the wrong price point.
+Now just imagine how much trouble you’ll be in if your customer acquisition cost (CAC) comes at the wrong price point.

 You’ll be stuck making way less revenue than you should be making, or risk aggravating customers with big price jumps.